soif/Serial2Net_ESP8266/README.md

 ## Features

-- Supports 4 LAN clients
+- Supports 4 (or more) LAN clients
-- 4 Leds (Wifi State, Number of Client Connected, TX, RX)
+- 4 Status Leds (Wifi State, Number of Clients Connected, TX, RX)

-## User Guide
+- The "Clients Connected" Led blinks the time of clients count.

 ## Schematic